 People with disabilities

-The people with disabilities section has information about the rights of people with disabilities.
-This includes information about the Disability Discrimination Act and rights in relation to access to goods and services, employment, health and education.
+You can find information on the rights of people with disabilities at the link below.
+This includes information about the Disability Discrimination Act and rights about access to goods and services, employment, health and education.

 Children and young people